fboulnois/stable-diffusion-docker/README.md

 capable GPU with 8GB+ of VRAM.
 It should take a few seconds to create one image.
 On less powerful GPUs you may need to modify some of the options; see the [Examples](#examples) section for more details.
 If you lack a suitable GPU you can set the option `--device cpu` instead.
-If you are using Docker Desktop you may need to give Docker more resources by increasing the CPU, memory, and swap in the Settings -> Resources section.
+If you are using Docker Desktop and the container is terminated you may need to give Docker more resources by increasing the CPU, memory, and swap in the Settings -> Resources section.

 Since it uses the official model, you will need to create a [user access token](https://huggingface.co/docs/hub/security-tokens) in your [Huggingface account](https://huggingface.co/settings/tokens).
 Save the